aaronpowell/aaronpowell.github.io/src/content/posts/2023-01-16-building-a-smart-home---part-7-motorised-gate.md

 cover_image = "/images/2023-01-16-building-a-smart-home---part-7-motorised-gate/banner.jpg"
 +++

-In building out new house, we decided to add a motorised gate across our driveway.
+In building our new house we decided to add a motorised gate across our driveway.

 ![Front gates](/images/2023-01-16-building-a-smart-home---part-7-motorised-gate/00.jpg)

-Unsurprisingly, this is a gate running off a remote, which I believe is using RF on some frequency, and this sounds like it's something I can automate with Home Assistant!
+Unsurprisingly, this is a gate running off a remote, which upon first inspection I believed is using RF on some frequency, and this sounds like it's something I can automate with Home Assistant!
 After all, I've previously [done some RF automations]({{<ref "/posts/2022-10-24-building-a-smart-home-part-4-ceiling-fans.md">}}), so let's get started.

 ## The Controller